ATTACHMENT ASSESSMENT

 Fees

-An Attachment Assessment is a special type of assessment that evaluates the nature and quality of a child's attachment to his or her primary caregiver(s).
+An Attachment Assessment is a special type of assessment that evaluates the nature and quality of the caregiver's/child's attachment.
 It also looks at the strengths and challenges of the caregiver.
 In addition, the Attachment Assessment evaluates as to how well the child uses the caregiver as a secure base or safe haven.
 A developmental assessment is also included in my Attachment Assessment.

 Insurance does not cover the cost of an Attachment Assessment.
 Depending upon the type of assessment requested, the cost of an Attachment Assessment is from $500 to $1200.
 The assessment process can take from 1 to 5 hours to complete.
 There are various types of Attachment Assessments that I offer.
 Each type of assessment will answer the basic question of, "Is this child and caregiver attached?"
 However, guardians/foster parents/parents may want additional information regarding their child.
 Below is a listing and pricing of the various types of Attachment Assessments available: